ghoomfrog/silili/README.md

 *kiwi kumu ana.* — The bird is with me.

-Prepositions don't require nouns before or after them.
+Prepositions don't require nouns before or after them:

-*kiwi in ju lipi.* — The bird inside is asleep.
+*kiwi lipi in.* — The sleeping bird is inside.

 ### Sound Rules